epfl-ada/ada-2025-project-adastraperaspera/README.md

   </table>
 </p>

--   Microglia, reactive astrocytes, and immune cells are enriched within \<30 µm
--   Neurons and oligodendrocytes decline near plaques

 ### **RQ3 -- How do gene-expression gradients relate to cell-composition shifts?**

-Integrating cell-type annotations with plaque distances shows that the mean expression of 14 out of 16 PIGs and neural and astrocyte proportions co-vary strongly (absolute value ofSpearman correlation ≈ 1.00), but Cd63 remains distance-dependent after controlling for composition.\
+Integrating cell-type annotations with plaque distances shows that the mean expression of 14 out of 16 PIGs and neural and astrocyte proportions co-vary strongly (absolute value ofSpearman correlation ≈ 1.00), but Cd63 remains distance-dependent after controlling for composition.
-Thus, plaque effects reflect both cell type changes and intrinsic transcriptional activation, a dual mechanism of spatial gliosis.

 <p align="center">
   <table>